Constellation-Labs/documentation-hub/validate/automated/upgrade/nodectlUpgradeIntro.md

 ## Introduction

-This document will show you; through step-by-step instructions, how to upgrade your Node to the latest version of Tessellation or nodectl.
+This document will walk you through step-by-step instructions upgrading your Node to the latest version of Tessellation and/or nodectl.

 Tessellation is the code name for the protocol that runs on your Node.
 It is the guts of how your Node is able to operate on the hypergraph or metagraph.

-**[nodectl](/validate/automated/nodectl)** is a utility that runs on your Node and helps you automate some of the more complex processes that Tessellation requires to run efficiently.
+**[nodectl](/validate/automated/nodectl)** (code name: Princess Warrier) is a utility that runs on your Node and helps you automate some of the more complex processes that Tessellation requires to run efficiently.